 Banks have been the traditional channels for sending money to the UK.
 However, the tide is changing fast and money transfer service providers are dominating most transfer corridors.
 Here are some of the reasons behind the shift in preference.

-When sending to the United Kingdom, there are certain factors you need to bear in mind.
+Before deciding on how to send money to UK, there are certain factors you need to bear in mind.
 Aspects such as taxation, exchange rate fluctuations and cash withdrawal limits need to be carefully considered.

 With more MTOs coming into the U.K. remittance corridors, sending money is getting simpler and cheaper with time.
 However, you need to do your homework and pick out the providers offering the best rates, low fees and quicker delivery times.